ML4ITS/prostate-cancer-prediction/Baseline/README.md

 2. Total number of patients: 84496

-3. Balanced classes (50% patients with cancer, 50% patients without cancer)
+3. Balanced classes (50% patients with cancer, 50% patients without cancer) only for the training part

 4. Training set: 80% Test set: 20%

-5. Minimum time series' length for each patient = 4
+5. Minimum time series' length for each patient = 5

-6. 50 <= age < 100
+6. 30 <= age < 100

 ### DIFFERENT TYPES OF INPUT